Posts

 Image

 To be honest, we didn't like the town of Market Drayton as it seemed tired and dying.
-This was confirmed by Patti, the pet owner on the sit.
+This was confirmed by Patti, the home owner.
 The best part of that area was the countryside, with green fields and sheep with their newborns running rings around them.
 We were given passes to Hodnet Gardens and since it was open on the only reasonable day weatherwise, we couldn't resist.
 The cafe in the gardens.
 It's great to see the tulips out.
-Storage shed Father Time statue in the gardens The guard at the gate That's a bumblebee in the middle
+Storage shed.
+Father Time statue in the gardens.
+The guard at the gate.
+That's a bumblebee in the middle.

 95. Market Drayton - House and Pet Sitting - Episode 24